 It was here I did my good deed for the day, paying for a lady to use the toilets because she didn’t have the 300 forint in cash and they wouldn’t accept card payment and she was desperate.
 The humourless woman taking the cash showed no sympathy, so I pulled out some cash and said it was my shout.
 She was so grateful that it made me feel like a boy scout who had helped an old lady across the road.

-We wandered around the base of the huge statue of the woman waving an olive branch that can be seen from a great distance along the other side of the river.
+We wandered around the base of the Statue of Liberty, a huge statue of a woman holding aloft a palm leaf, that can be seen from a great distance along the other side of the river.
 I’m still in awe of the remarkable artistry of the people who made the magnificent statues and sculptures that are so prevalent in the cities we’ve visited.

 The bus tour ticket included a boat ride to Margaret Island and back.
 I felt a little disappointed that an island with the same name as my lovely wife appeared to be quite uninspiring from our viewpoint, but the compensation was two opportunities to cruise past the magnificent Hungarian parliament buildings, which are reputedly modelled on the British parliament buildings.